Kenneth Morris Lee

 For example, I like to make proof prints on US letter paper (8.5 x 11 inch), with a 1.25 inch border.
 This comes out to a 6 x 7.5 inch print on 8.5 x 10 paper and is very easy to set up on Print Tool.
 This requires trimming our 8.5 x 11 inch paper to 10 inches long, as shown above.
 Another nice size is exactly 10 x 12.5 inches with a 1.5 inch border.
 We merely trim our 13 x 19 inch paper to 15.5 inches long.

-To see how to configure MacOS for Print Tool 2 custom sizes, click here.
+To see how to configure macOS for Print Tool 2 custom sizes, click here.
 (For Print Tool 1 click here.)

 Really Accurate Color Balance